Strong solution of stochastic differential equations with discontinuous and unbounded coefficients: Introduction

-where $D$ is bounded nonempty domain (a connected open subset) of $\mR^d$ so that $\partial D\in C^2$, $g$ is integrable functions on $(0,T)\times\partial D$.
-Then, with the aid of the solution to the above equation we find a $C^1$-diffeomorphism $\Phi$ to transform \eqref{sec1-eq1} to another equation with only diffusion term.
+where $D$ is bounded nonempty domain (a connected open subset) of $\mR^d$ so that $\partial D\in C^2$, $g$ is integrable function on $[0,T]\times\partial D$, and $L^{\sigma}$ is introduced later in \eqref{sec3-eq1}.
+Then, with the aid of the solution to the above equation we find a $C^1$-diffeomorphism $\Phi$ (given in Section 4) to transform \eqref{sec1-eq1} to another equation with only diffusion term.
 This transformed equation has a unique strong solution in bounded nonempty domain.
 Finally, by a stopping time argument combined with the Lyapunov function $V$ (given in assumption (${\bf H}^L$)) we obtain the unique strong solution in $\mR^d$ of SDE (\ref{sec1-eq1}).

 There are new challenges in each of our above steps.
 First, when the coefficients are nice equation \eqref{sec1-eq2} is a classical Cauchy-Dirichlet problem in bounded domain.
 However, when the coefficient is only locally integrable, it seems there is no study on such equation, to our best knowledge.
-Relevant works we found is the parabolic problem for whole space $\RR^d$ (which was used in the works \cite{KR, vere, Zhang, ZY}) and elliptic problem for general (including bounded) domain).
-These works can be found for example in \cite{Krylov1}, where are also mentioned that the results on elliptic problem on general domain can be extended to parabolic problem.
-Since we need to know what exact we can cite, we present a detail study on this problem in Section \ref{s.3}.
+Most of the works are on the parabolic problem for whole space $\RR^d$.
+There are also studies on elliptic problem for general (including bounded) domain in the works \cite{KR, vere, Zhang, ZY}.
+In \cite{Krylov1}, it is mentioned that the results on elliptic problem on general domain can be extended to parabolic equations.